meokey/GenreMovies/README.md

 GenreMovies
 ===========

-GenreMovies is to automatically link movies to genre folders from the movie repository It's coded in Python, by Bill Chen, in 2014
+GenreMovies is to automatically link movies to genre folders from the movie repository.

+It's coded in Python, by Bill Chen, in 2014